 I’d like to review the 10 songs that I remember most from my 10 years of hunting at Rocky Ridge Ranch (my Uncle’s farm in Buffalo County Wisconsin – yes, that Buffalo County).

-1997 – Imagine That Diamond Rio Bryan White
+1997 – Imagine That by Diamond Rio (Co-written by Bryan White)

 1997 marked my first year of hunting at Rocky Ridge Ranch.
 The state of Wisconsin, arbitrarily, requires humans to be 12-years old before they are allowed to hunt.